bertofurth/Seagate-Central-Modern-Slot-In-Kernel/README_MANUAL_KERNEL_INSTALLATION.md

 changes.

 ## TLDNR
-* Obtain a uImage kernel image from the releases section in the project.
+* Obtain a uImage kernel image from the releases section in the project (or build one yourself).
 * Upload the uImage to the unit being upgraded.
 * Perform optional customizations and optimizations.
 * Identify then mount the boot partition (either /dev/sda1 or /dev/sda2).